pingcap/docs/reference/tiflash/scale.md

 ## Scale out a TiFlash node

-If you need to add a TiFlash node to the `172.19.0.104` machine, take the following steps:
+If you need to add a TiFlash node to the `172.19.0.104` host, take the following steps:

 1. Create the `scale-out.yaml` file to add the TiFlash node information: